subfuzion/envtpl/README.md

 ## Template Functions

-In addition to the small set of template functions that come standard with Go, `envtpl` also incorporates [sprig] for additional, commonly used functions.
+In addition to the [standard set of template actions and functions][standard-templates] that come with Go, `envtpl` also incorporates [sprig] for additional, commonly used functions.

 For example: